Grand Strand: Television

-The Grand Strand and Florence, South Carolina share a common defined market by Nielsen Media Research in Horry, Marion, Dillon, Darlington, Marlboro, Scotland, Robeson, and Florence counties.
+The Grand Strand and Florence, South Carolina share a common defined market by Nielsen Media Research in Horry, Marion, Dillon, Darlington, Marlboro, and Florence counties in South Carolina and Scotland and Robeson counties in North Carolina.
+Due to the Grand Strand's rapid growth, most of the television stations licensed to Florence have moved their operations to the Grand Strand.

 Newspapers

 The Sun News is the largest daily paper published along the Grand Strand, with a readership base extending from Georgetown, South Carolina, to Sunset Beach, North Carolina.
 The paper has been in existence since the 1930s and was published by Knight Ridder before that company was bought by The McClatchy Company.

 There are by several weekly papers, including The Weekly Surge, the Myrtle Beach Herald, and the Horry Independent.